pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++

+In this post we are going to go beyond _statistical_ concepts and cover some important _causal_ concepts.
+In particular we are going to examine how we can ask "what-it?" questions based on possible interventions we could make, or could have made in the past.

+So intervention is not necessarily something we actually have to carry out in the real world - hence the "what-if?" nature of the questions.
+But we can ask, given what we know, what do we believe if we intervene (or had intervened) on a system.

-In this post we are going to learn about the `do` operator.
-The do-operator is a vital ingredient of doing causal inference, and this notebook will demonstrate what it is, how it works, and how to use it in PyMC.
+This notion of intervention can be carried out by the $\operatorname{do}$ operator.
+We will learn what this mysterious sounding thing is, how it works, and how we can do it in PyMC.

 +++